-Staff should also report any illness or disease which has been contracted through work.
-In some circumstances if a staff member contracts a disease whilst at work, this is reportable under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).
+Employees should also report any illness or disease which has been contracted through work.
+In some circumstances if an employee contracts a disease whilst at work, this is reportable under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).
 Certain diseases including Leptospirosis, Hepatitis, TB, and Tetanus are specifically required to be reported.